I've been an obsessed hard rock/heavy metal fan and collector since the early 1980s. If it's got a good guitar riff and attitude, I'm in.

 Run Time: 14:47

-Wicked Smile may be a new combo, but a peek behind the curtain reveals several familiar names.
+Wicked Smile may be a new band, but a peek behind the curtain reveals several familiar names.
 Lead vocalist Danny Cecati is a veteran of Down Under true metallers Pegazus (whose 1999 album Breaking the Chains is a longtime underground fave of mine) and Eyefear, while guitarist Stevie Janevski has jammed with Black Majesty, The Radio Sun, and Cyclone Tracy.

-On Delirium, this duo combined forces to whip up a power-packed quartet of tunes that hearken back to the good ole days of late '80s metal.
+On Delirium, this duo combine forces to whip up a power-packed quartet of tunes that hearken back to the good ole days of '80s metal.
 The Delirium EP was produced by Paul Laine (formerly of Danger Danger, currently with The Defiants), who also played bass on the recordings.
 The band's hype sheet says that "fans of Judas Priest, Dio, and Skid Row... should feel right at home" with Wicked Smile, and they definitely deliver on that promise.
 This is the kind of music I grew up listening to, and it does my aging metal-nerd heart good to hear a new band bringing that old school sound into the 21st century so convincingly.

 In a nutshell: Wicked Smile rocks! (throws devil horns) .